tsnellgrove/dark_castle3/doc/to_do.md

 						NOTE1: 2nd condition can't be undefined
 						NOTE2: I don't get access to 'obj' outside the expression (so I can't include the creature's name in the error string)
 			- IDEA: Room (not Item) should be authoritative for where an item can be found (since Room provides is_vis() )
-			- INPROC: create remove_item() method in room and call from take()
+			- DONE: create remove_item() method in room and call from take()
 				- DONE: create chk_contain_item() and remove_item() method in Container, Creature, GameState (temp), and ViewOnly (False)
 				- DONE: in room.remove_item(), check if item in floor_lst.
 If not, loop through floor_lst and  if chk_in_contain_lst, remove_contain_lst
+				- DONE: call room.remove from take
+				- DONE: lots of testing!
+			- TBD: re-add worn removal message to active_gs.worn_lst_remove_item(self)
 			- TBD: org attrib vs. obj methods using comments
-				- TBD: call room.remove from take
-				- TBD: lots of testing!
-			- TBD: re-add worn removal message to active_gs.worn_lst_remove_item(self)
 	- TBD: refactor drop()
 		- TBD: doc_string
 			- TBD: Imp Detail: only diff - take(), no attrib chg, all items takable, ways to stop take: swap w/ ViewOnly, Warning, Mach